Jay166/Stealth-Nuker/README.md

 - **nuke:** Deletes all channels, deletes all roles, then bans all members on a server.

 ### You can view the code and usage of each command here: https://github.com/Catterall/Stealth-Nuker/wiki/Commands

+---
+# Remember to star the project if you found it useful!